 Abot Tala focuses on meaningful learning that stays relevant in their future careers rather than forcing standardized tests and offering questionable grades.
 Classes and tutorials are led by guest mentors and facilitators who are practitioners and experts in their field.
 We ask members regularly what they’d like to work on and learn which then leads us to search in the community for someone who is willing to share their time and talents with a young person.
 We’re constantly amazed at the talented and dedicated people we are able to find or who find us.

 Owie Burns dela Cruz (Executive Director)

-A homeschooling Mom of two children since 2011 and unschooling mom since 2017, Owie has taught communication and collaboration to other homeschooled teens at the Fort and Alabang.
+A homeschooling mom of two children since 2011 and unschooling mom since 2017, Owie has taught communication and collaboration to other homeschooled teens.
 She was CEO of School in a Backpack, Managing Editor for teen publication The Word 4U Today, and helped teach public speaking for kids at Trumpets Playshop.
 She’s worn hats as events host, voice talent, dubber, newscaster, scriptwriter, broadcast journalist but the hat she is most passionate to don on is as Superpower Tapper – helping young people find their unique superpowers.
 At Abot Tala, the teens have decided to call her “tita” (auntie) because that’s who she has become to everyone.

 Ericho Fuentes (Academic Mentor)